u2111006-max/ECG/README.md

 This provides step-by-step guidance for using the ECG MATLAB project.
 By following the instructions, users can successfully perform ECG filtering, R-peak detection, and HRV analysis using standard biomedical datasets.

 11. Author Information:
-•	Mallicka Mallick, Samia Islam
+•	Samia Islam
+Chittagong University of Engineering And Technology
 •	Project: ECG Signal Processing Manual